 Because they have done away with manual offline transfers of cash or checks, EFTs and wire transfers offer consumers and businesses several easy methods to move money around without needing to go into a bank or speak to personnel.
 So long as you have all the details of the receiving account, it’s a fairly quick process to set up a payment inside your online banking or a third-party platform.

 In many respects, EFTs and wire transfers are hard to tell apart.
 They are both secure forms of electronic payment that make it straightforward to send funds quickly from one account to another.
-The person who is receiving the funds will not be able to tell whether the money was sent using a wire transfer or EFT.
+The receiving party’s bank statement will usually clearly distinguish between a wire transfer (often labeled with a wire reference or Fedwire/SWIFT code) and an ACH transfer (labeled with an ACH identifier), allowing the recipient to determine the payment’s source, speed, and finality.

 However, there are some crucial differences between EFTs and wire transfers that businesses should be aware of to understand which is the better option for their circumstances.